Saleslogix/SLXSocial/README.md

 # Installation

-## SalesLogix Bundle
+## Installation Instructions

+1. Copy the DLL Saleslogix.Social.Mashups.dll to C:\Program Files (x86)\SalesLogix\Platform
-There are 2 bundles: _SalesLogix OAuth Integration_ has the OAuth changes and _Social Profile_ has the new social tabs.
+2. Install the 2 bundles: _SalesLogix OAuth Integration_ has the OAuth changes and _Social Profile_ has the new social tabs.
-They both contain schema changes.
-Prior to installing the social profile bundle, the Mashup Provider DLL _UKPSG.Social.Mashups.dll_ must be registered with Application Architect by copying it to C:\Program Files (x86)\SalesLogix\Platform.
-The DLL can be found inside of the Social Profile bundle.
+3. Optionally, add the following directive to %ALLUSERSPROFILE%\Sage\Platform\Configuration\Global\MashupConfiguration.xml (this will allow declaration of other mashups making used of the Linkedin and Twitter providers):

+    <processorType>Saleslogix.Social.Mashups.Processors.TwitterProcessor, Saleslogix.Social.Mashups</processorType>
+    <processorType>Saleslogix.Social.Mashups.Processors.LinkedinProcessor, Saleslogix.Social.Mashups</processorType>

 ## Social Network Configuration